ibm-cloud-docs/loadbalancer-service/l7-policy.md

 Name | The name of the policy.
 Each policy must have a unique name.
 Action | The action to take when the rules match.
 The actions are `REJECT`, `REDIRECT_HTTPS`, `REDIRECT_URL`, and `REDIRECT_POOL`. `REDIRECT_HTTPS` action is supported by API only.
 Priority | Within each action category, policies are evaluated in ascending order of priority.
 This field is not applicable for `REDIRECT_HTTPS` as only one such action is applicable per listener.
 Redirect URL | The URL to which traffic will be re-directed, if the action is set to `REDIRECT_URL`.
-And the HTTPS listener ID to which traffic will be re-directed, if the action is set to `REDIRECT_HTTPS`.
+And the HTTPS listener UUID to which traffic will be re-directed, if the action is set to `REDIRECT_HTTPS`.
 Redirect L7 Pool | The pool of servers to which traffic will be sent, if the action is set to `REDIRECT_POOL`.
 Protocol | The front-end application port to which the policy is applied.